Where to stay in Tokyo? Check out this guide of the best areas of the Tokyo featuring a cost of travel analysis to the Japanese capital

 If you are visiting Tokyo for sightseeing, late March to April are ideal for the Sakura season.
 The weather is also perfect for walking around the city and with very low rainfalls.
 However, Sakura season is also a high peak tourist season as many would flock the city to see the cherry blossoms.
 Visiting around October and November also offers perfect weather for sightseeing, especially if you want to enjoy the autumn foliage.

 If shopping is your thing, visiting Tokyo during the summer and winter season.
-When you visit Tokyo at these times, you will be able to catch the clearance sales that offer bargain prices up to 50% off from their original prices.
+When you visit the capital of Japan at these times, you will be able to catch the clearance sales that offer bargain prices up to 50% off from their original prices.

 Winter is also another good time to visit Tokyo if you are not averse to cold temperatures.

 The Japanese capital always has something new for everyone no matter when you visit this beautiful city.
 Whether it is day time or night time, you would not run out of things to do.
 Plan your trip and fulfill your dream Tokyo vacation today.